alanshaw/david/README.md

 Fired when a dependency stable version changed from a stable version to a stable version.

-Note: fromVersion may be undefined
+N.B. fromVersion may be undefined

 #### latestVersionChange(name, fromVersion, toVersion)

 Fired when a latest version changed from stable or build or patch version to stable or build or patch version

-Note that fromVersion may be undefined.
-Also note that these events are retroactive.
+N.B. fromVersion may be undefined.

+N.B.
+These events are retroactive.
 David will only fire them after a call to `getDependencies` or `getUpdatedDependencies` when one or more of the dependencies for the passed manifest have been updated in NPM since david last cached them.
 The events are not guaranteed to be fired for each version change.
 If david caches 0.0.1 and version 0.0.2 and 0.0.3 are released before the cache expires, david will only fire an event with 0.0.1 and 0.0.3 as the `fromVersion` and `toVersion` respectively.